tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-then there's leang the handsome young General Who falls for both ping and Mulan and who has been memeified as a bisexual icon and so in the upcoming live action adaptation of Mulan the songs have been removed so no reflection or I'll Make a Man Out of You and leang has been removed entirely wouldn't want anyone queering up a possible billion dollar hit now would we
+<mark>Then there's Li Shang, the handsome young General who falls for both Ping and Mulan, and who has been meme-ified as a bisexual icon.</mark> And so in the upcoming live action adaptation of Mulan the songs have been removed so no reflection or I'll Make a Man Out of You and leang has been removed entirely wouldn't want anyone queering up a possible billion dollar hit now would we

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 7-8"%}>

-Then there’s Li Shang, the handsome young general who falls for both Ping and Mulan, and who has been meme-ified as a bisexual icon.
-Between the women in the rice paddy blushing and giggling as Mulan-as-Ping passes by, and Ping and Shang’s awkward flirtations, even the sexuality and romance in Disney’s "Mulan" is queer.
+<mark>Then there’s Li Shang, the handsome young general who falls for both Ping and Mulan, and who has been meme-ified as a bisexual icon.</mark> Between the women in the rice paddy blushing and giggling as Mulan-as-Ping passes by, and Ping and Shang’s awkward flirtations, even the sexuality and romance in Disney’s "Mulan" is queer.

 Because of all this, and because I’ve come to read Disney’s "Mulan" as a queer Asian American narrative, I feel apprehensive about the upcoming live action adaptation.
 With reports of major changes to the original — including a new villain, a new love interest, and no songs at all — it seems like the live action movie will be nothing less than a total departure from its animated original.
 This is a blow to anybody who loves the 1998 version, but especially to queer Asian Americans.
 Without Shang or the original soundtrack, there will likely be no bisexual love story or genderqueer introspection.
 Considering that 2015’s "Cinderella" and 2017’s "Beauty and the Beast," the only other live action Disney princess adaptations that have been released so far, both stay extremely faithful to the characters, songs, and even the shots of the animated originals, it feels particularly othering that Mulan — one of the only Disney "princesses" of color — is getting an extreme makeover.